-Collaborators are optional but encouraged and are not subject to the same eligibility requirements as the primary community partner organization or the MCW PI.
-Collaborators may be MCW faculty, staff, or students as well as experts outside of MCW, including additional community partner organizations and contacts.
-Collaborators typically have a smaller role in the project than the primary community partner and MCW PI and may or may not receive salary support through AHW funding.
+Collaborators are optional but encouraged and are not subject to the same eligibility requirements as the primary community partner organization.
+Collaborators may include additional partner organizations and contacts.
+Collaborators typically have a smaller role in the project than the primary community partner and may or may not receive salary support through AHW funding.
+Any MCW faculty or staff listed as collaborators cannot be included in the community partner budget request.
 Any individual and/or organization listed as a collaborator should be committed to the proposed project and ready to engage in the project based on their specified role, if funded.